MissionalDigerati/joshua_project_api_sample_code/v1/daily_unreached/README.md

 * [Erubis](http://rubygems.org/gems/erubis)
 * [JSON](http://rubygems.org/gems/json)

-You will also need Ruby on your local machine.
+You will also need Ruby on your local machine, and the ability to run it from Terminal.

 ###Instructions